gabriel-r100/Azure-Honeynet/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours:<br>
-Start Time 2023-08-05 19:57
+Start Time 2023-08-05 19:57<br>
 Stop Time 2023-08-06 19:57

 | Metric                   | Count